helixml/docs/content/helix/develop/helix-tools.md

 - **Function**: Executes specific AI tasks using high-performance GPUs
 - **Role**: Processes prompts through different AI tools and models
-- **Integrated Models**:
-  - **Helix 3.5**: Utilizes Llama3-8B for fast and efficient performance, ideal for everyday tasks.
-  - **Helix 4**: Powered by Llama3-70B, this model offers deeper insights and although a bit slower, it's smarter for complex queries.
-  - **Helix Code**: Features CodeLlama-70B from Meta, which excels in programming and coding tasks, surpassing the capabilities of GPT-4 in software development contexts.
-  - **Helix JSON**: Operates on Nous Hermes 2 Pro 7B, specialized for function calling and generating JSON outputs, enhancing automation and integration tasks.
 - **Key Processes**:
   - Tools Classifier: Classifies the necessary tools required for the task
   - API Call Builder: Constructs API call requests based on the classified tools